U.S. says looking at Quad meeting in fall focused on infrastructure

 Campbell said the “operating system” the United States had helped build in Asia remained intact but was “under substantial strain” in the face of China’s rise.

-"It's going to need to be reinvigorated in a number of ways, not just by the United States, but other countries that use the operating system and that means Japan that means South Korea, Australia, countries in Europe that want to do more in Asia and across the board," he said
+“It’s going to need to be reinvigorated in a number of ways, not just by the United States, but other countries that use the operating system and that means Japan, that means South Korea, Australia, countries in Europe that want to do more in Asia and across the board.”

 Campbell said it was important for the United States to have a “positive economic vision of what it wants to contribute, what it wants to engage on in Asia.”

-"We can do everything right in Asia, but without a economic strategy, it's hard to be successful.
-That's what Asians are looking for as we go forward.
-I think we're ambitious about the Quad," he said.
+“We can do everything right in Asia, but without an economic strategy, it’s hard to be successful.
+That’s what Asians are looking for as we go forward ... we’re ambitious about the Quad.”

-Biden, who pushing for big infrastructure spending at home, said in March he had suggested to British Prime Minister Boris Johnson that democratic countries should have an infrastructure plan to rival China's Belt and Road Initiative (BRI). read more
+Biden, who is pushing for big infrastructure spending at home, said in March he had suggested to British Prime Minister Boris Johnson that democratic countries should have an infrastructure plan to rival China’s Belt and Road Initiative.

-The BRI is a multi-trillion-dollar infrastructure scheme launched in 2013 by China's President Xi Jinping involving projects from East Asia to Europe and seen as a means to significantly expand Beijing’s economic and political influence.
+Belt and Road is a multi-trillion-dollar infrastructure scheme launched in 2013 by China’s President Xi Jinping involving projects from East Asia to Europe and seen as a means of significantly expanding Beijing’s economic and political influence.

+Reporting by David Brunnstrom and Michael Martina; Editing by Alistair Bell and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.